YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you have severe donor area pain after a hair transplant, do not treat it as a normal photo concern.
 Pain that is sharp, increasing, or disturbing sleep needs different attention from simple patchiness in a photo.

 The same is true when redness, scabs, or pimples are getting worse instead of settling.
-Mild surface changes can be normal, but spreading inflammation deserves careful follow up.
+Mild surface changes can be normal, but spreading inflammation deserves careful follow-up.
+If these signs appear, do not wait for the next monthly photo.
 The redness, scabs, and pimples after hair transplant page explains those warning signs in more detail.

-Extraction pattern is an important details.
-A well planned FUE extraction should be distributed carefully across the safe donor area.
+Extraction pattern is one of the first details I look at.
+A careful FUE extraction should be distributed across the safe donor area.
 It should not create obvious empty corridors or take too much from one region just to reach an impressive graft number.

 When I look at a donor area, I ask whether the harvesting looks balanced.
 I compare the back and sides.
 I look at whether the lower neck or unstable areas were used too aggressively.
-I also consider the number of grafts and the original density of the patient.
+I also consider the number of grafts and the original donor density.

 Graft numbers must never be separated from donor planning.
 A plan that sounds attractive in the recipient area can be harmful if the donor cannot safely support it.
 How a surgeon calculates graft numbers explains this relationship more fully.